Sustainable manufacture of building materials

 All water used at the Pollington 2 site comes from either a local canal or a lagoon that collects rainwater from the whole site.
 At Borough Green, waste water from the manufacturing process is recycled, significantly reducing the quantity of water that must be drawn from mains supplies.

 Incremental improvements in sustainability

 This relentless focus has delivered incremental improvements in a range of environmentally focused measures associated with our manufacturing.

 The most recent figures show a 3% reduction in the total energy used per M3 manufactured product and an 8% reduction in the total water used per M3 of manufactured product [figures relate to 2020 v 2019].

-Overall CO2e emissions associated with manufacturing reduced by 13% in the same time frame, but as production volumes were lower owing to business interruption associated with the pandemic, this figure is not considered significant.
+Overall CO2e emissions associated with our manufacture of aircrete building materials reduced by 13% in the same time frame, but as production volumes were lower owing to business interruption associated with the pandemic, this figure is not considered significant.

 This process of incremental change will accelerate as the plans outlined in the 2020 Sustainability Report are rolled out in each territory and we see a dramatic shift towards the use of renewable energy combined with an ongoing focus on improving efficiency.